LiskArchive/lips/proposals/lip-define_new_transaction_schema.md

 * `trs` must follow the `transactionSchema`.
 * `trs.params` is of length less than or equal to `MAX_PARAMS_SIZE` .

-The validity of each transaction is verified in the [static validation stage][lip-0055#block-processing] of the block processing.
+These checks are performed in the [static validation stage][lip-0055#block-processing] of the block processing.

 ### Serialization